- Home

 Related Coins

-¼ Dollar "Washington Quarter" (Idaho - Silver Proof)
+¼ Dollar "Washington Quarter" (Northern Mariana Islands - Silver Proof)

-Obverse: The portrait in left profile of George Washington, the first President of the United Stats from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" and it is surrounded with the face value and the inscription "UNITED STATES OF AMERICA", Reverse: Peregrine Falcon above an outline of the State, with an inscription of the State motto "Esto Perpetua" ("May it be Forever").
+Obverse: The portrait in left profile of George Washington, the first President of the United States from 1789 to 1797, is accompanied with the motto "IN GOD WE TRUST" and the lettering "LIBERTY" surrounded with the denomination and the inscription "UNITED STATES OF AMERICA", Reverse: Near the shore stands a large limestone latte, the supporting column of ancient indigenous Chamorro structures.
+A canoe of the indigenous Carolinians represents the people's seafaring skills across vast distances.
+Two white fairy tern birds fly in characteristic synchrony overhead.
+A Carolinian mwar (head lei) composed of plumeria, langilang (Ylang Ylang), angagha (peacock flower) and teibwo (Pacific Basil) borders the bottom of the design.